 The examinations offered by the district are approved by the district's board of trustees.
-Testing windows for these examinations will be published in district publications and on the district's website.
-A student may take a specific examination only once per testing window.
+Testing windows for these examinations will be published in district publications and on

 The only exceptions to the published testing windows will be for examinations administered by another entity or to accommodate a student experiencing homelessness or a student involved in the foster care system.